MicrosoftDocs/azure-docs/articles/data-factory/ssis-integration-runtime-ssis-activity-faq.md

 ### Error Message: "`The connection '...' is not found`"

 * Potential cause & recommended action:
   * This error may be because a known issue in old version SSMS.
-If the package contains a non-builtin component (i.e. SSIS Azure Feature Pack or 3rd party) which is not installed on the machine where SSMS is used to do the deployment, the component will be removed by SSMS and cause the error.
-The issue has been fixed in the latest [SSMS](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms)
+If the package contains a custom component (i.e. SSIS Azure Feature Pack or 3rd party components) which is not installed on the machine where SSMS is used to do the deployment, the component will be removed by SSMS and cause the error.
+Please upgrade [SSMS](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms) to the latest version that has the issue fixed.

-### Error Message: "ADO NET Source has failed to acquire the connection '...' with the following error message: 'Could not create a managed connection manager.'"

-* Potential cause & recommended action:
-  * This error may be because the ADO.Net provider used in the Source is not available in SSIS Integration Runtime.
-You can install the provider by using [Customize setup for the Azure-SSIS integration runtime](how-to-configure-azure-ssis-ir-custom-setup.md).

 ### Error Message: "There is not enough space on the disk"

 * Potential cause & recommended action:
   * This error means the local disk is used up in SSIS Integration Runtime node.
-Please check whether your package or Custom Setup would consume a large number of disk space.
-If the disk is consumed by your package, it will be freed up after the package execution finishes.
-If the disk is consumed by your Custom Setup, you will need to stop SSIS Integration Runtime, modify your Script and start the SSIS Integration Runtime again.
+Please check whether your package or Custom Setup would consume many disk spaces.
+    * If the disk is consumed by your package, it will be freed up after the package execution finishes.
+    * If the disk is consumed by your Custom Setup, you will need to stop SSIS Integration Runtime, modify your Script and start the SSIS Integration Runtime again.
+The whole Azure Blob Container you specified for Custom Setup will be copied over to SSIS IR node, so please verify whether there is any unnecessary content under that container.

 ### Error Message: "Cannot open file '...'"